jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google VPN Gateway

 ### Introduction
 The configuration of the Google VPN gateway is dependent on the Google API response of the Google VPN gateway as the primary response.
-The full resource configuration consists of some associated resources' API data, including vpnInterfaces, tunnels.
+The full resource configuration consists of some associated resources' API data, including tunnels.

 ### Content